-5. What are the recommendations for New Projects and Recommendations?
+5. What are recommendations for New Projects or Other Recommendations?

-In addition to the Oregon City Natural Hazards Mitigation Plan Addendum, there are other activities that Oregon City staff and leadership do to encourage effective floodplain education and management.
+In addition to the Oregon City Natural Hazards Mitigation Plan Addendum, other activities that Oregon City staff and leadership do encourage effective floodplain education and management.
 Some of these are listed below.

 - Oregon City staff participate in the Regional Disaster Preparedness Organization (RDPO), regional group focused on strategic and coordinated planning, training and exercising, investment in technology and specialized equipment in preparation for disaster preparedness throughout the Portland Metropolitan Region.
-The City has ordered a grappling truck that was purchased through the RDPO for emergency preparedness.
 Public Works staff represent the City for the group and monitor group activities.
-For more information, see: <https://rdpo.net/> - Attend stormwater conferences on the latest BMPs and technology in part to effect better flood control as influenced by stormwater conveyance system design and maintenance and integrated watershed planning. - Clackamas River Water Providers group membership and involvement.
-2019 Lower Clackamas River Spill Response Drill with partner agencies. - City staff are active with and attend the regularly-scheduled Cities Emergency Manager's meetings and the Regional Emergency Management Group.
-Staff have attended at least five meeting within the last CRS annual recertification cycle. - City staff participate in Oregon Association of Clean Water Agencies activities - Staff regularly participate in the Emergency Preparedness Committee of the Regional Water Providers Consortium.
+For more information, see: <https://rdpo.net/> - Attend stormwater conference - Mid-Willamette Erosion Control & Stormwater Management Summit 2020 - which regarded the latest BMPs and technology in part to effect better flood control as influenced by stormwater conveyance system design and maintenance and integrated watershed planning. - City staff are active with and attend the regularly-scheduled Cities Emergency Manager's meetings and the Regional Emergency Management Group.
+Staff have attended at least five meeting within the last CRS annual recertification cycle. - City staff participate in Oregon Association of Clean Water Agencies activities quarterly - Staff regularly participate in the Emergency Preparedness Committee of the Regional Water Providers Consortium.
 This group is more focused on water supply but flooding and water supply very much overlap.
-This same group mobilizes because they focus on river levels and impacts to water intake structures. - Portland Area Capabilities Exercise - City participation on 5/1/2019 - Emergency Readiness: apply the Ready Rating Program of the American Red Cross training on 5/10/2019 - Oregon Office of Emergency Management (OEM) Continuity of Operations Plan (COOP) training with City participation on 5/20/2019 - City of Oregon City inter-departmental Emergency Management meeting 9/30/2019 City Willamette Falls District (part of which is within the FIRM) is served by a sub-team on the Clackamas County Fire District No. 1-sponsored Community Emergency Response Team (CERT).
+This same group mobilizes because they focus on river levels and impacts to water intake structures. - Portland Area Capabilities Exercise - City participation in-process (exercise delayed due to COVID-19)